 - ALMONDS: Add a nice crunchy texture and nutty flavor.
 Toasted in the oven the last 5-minutes.

-Brussels Sprouts Tips and Questions
+Brussels Sprouts Questions

+- Where can I find brussels sprouts?
 Find them near the fresh produce at your local grocery store.
 They may come in a large bin that needs bagging or pre-packaged.
 Brussels sprouts are typically available year-round with the peak season between September and February.

 - CARAMELIZATION: Cut the brussels sprouts in half then toss them in the oil mixture.
 Place the sprouts cut side down on the pan about 1½ -2 inches apart.
 TIP: Don’t overcrowd the pan as this will result in vegetables that steam.
 The key trick is to give them enough space on the pan to allow air to circulate and crisp it.